-=Note → You must be an employer in order to take this credit.
-The Jobs Tax Credit cannot be passed through to partners of partnerships or shareholders of S corporations.
+ENote → You must be an employer in order to take this credit.
+The Jobs Tax Credit cannot be passed through to partners or S corporation shareholders.

 To qualify for the credit, you must be an employer who

 - increased the total number employed within the enterprise zone, river edge redevelopment zone, or foreign trade zone (or sub-zone) this tax year by five or more full-time eligible employees beyond the total employed in the zone as of the end of the base year, and - employed eligible employees for 180 consecutive days during that tax year.